Skip to main content

 Technical Overview

-We do not specify the exact implementation of the Collateral, however, it must satisfy all the following requirements:
+We do not specify the exact implementation of the Collateral, however, it must satisfy the following requirements:

-• Collateral token must support the ERC-20 interface
+• Collateral token must support the ERC-20 interface.

 • [OPTIONAL] Collateral token should be slashable i.e. native token or derivative that supports redeeming the underlying native token.
 (Only if collateral is used in slashable vaults).